Your basket is currently empty!

 In their natural habitat, Dieffenbach plants can grow up to 10 feet tall.
 Don’t worry though, we wouldn’t expect that kind of growth indoors.

-How to Care for Your Dieffenbachia
+How to Care for your Dumb Cane Plant

 The great news is caring for a Dieffenbachia isn’t tricky at all.
 Like all plants, it has a few specific requirements, but it’s not too demanding and doesn’t take up too much time.
 Give your plant exactly what it wants and it’ll reward you with growth and a range of gorgeous colours that you can enjoy.